 Founded in 2011, Teads is a global media platform and leading digital video advertising business.
 Publishers use Teads' technology to create engaging video and display advertising experiences on their website and in their Apps.
 Those publishers can monetize the advertising inventory through their own sales force or Teads' salesforce.
-As a global media platform, Teads unites and empowers the best publishers in the world to connect advertisers to an audience of over 1.5 billion people every month.
+As a global media platform, Teads unites and empowers the best publishers in the world to connect advertisers to an audience of over 1.9 billion people every month.
 Teads' made-for-mobile ad experiences deliver attention and guaranteed outcomes across the marketing funnel.
 Through its end-to-end platform, Teads provides demand-side, sell-side and creative technology to deliver better media effectiveness for brands, better monetization solutions for publishers, and better experiences for consumers.

 In 2019, supported by its positioning as a leading strategic partner for top-tier publishers, Teads signed global advertising partnerships with several of the top 100 global ad spenders.
 A number of new initiatives were introduced in 2019 including the successful launch of an enterprise suite for publishers, which will continue to position Teads as a strategic partner for top-tier publishers, as well as inRead Social, a new product which easily allows brands and agencies to repurpose campaign assets for distribution via the Teads platform.
 During 2019, Teads continued to invest in various cookie-less targeting solutions, including contextual and machine learning based solutions.
-Teads significant pace of growth at the start of 2020 was interrupted at the end of the first quarter of 2020 due to the COVID-19 pandemic, which continued to impact the second quarter of 2020, as a result of the global downturn in advertising.
-The Group will continue to carefully assess this development.
+Teads significant pace of growth at the start of 2020 was interrupted at the end of the first and second quarter of 2020 due to the COVID-19 pandemic, and the resulting global downturn in advertising.
+However, during the third and fourth quarter, the pace of growth was back to normal levels.